Nitin-kumar-yadav1307/Courage/README.md

 Attaches { x, y, width, height } to every element node.
 Width flows top-down from parent to children.
-Height bubbles bottom-up from children to parent.
+Height bubbles bottom-up from children to parent. parentX flows down so children inherit correct x position.
 Reads CSS styles for explicit widths and margins.
 Converts vw, vh, px values to actual pixels.
 Handles margin: auto to center elements horizontally.

+### Renderer
+Walks the layout tree using DFS recursion.
+For element nodes — draws background rectangle if background style exists.
+For text nodes — wraps text using measureText, draws line by line.
+Filters out head, style, title nodes from rendering.
+Uses Canvas 2D API — fillRect for boxes, fillText for text.
+Electron provides the window.
+Canvas provides the surface.
+Every pixel placed by hand.

 ## Journal
 Day 1  — Learned how the internet works at the wire level.